Texas Eats Medal giveaway with David Elder

 The advertiser paid a fee to promote this sponsored article and may have influenced or authored the content.
 The views expressed in this article are those of the advertiser and do not necessarily reflect those of this site or affiliated companies.

-Get ready, San Antonio—KSAT and La Michoacana are celebrating Fiesta in style with a special Texas Eats Fiesta Medal giveaway at La Michoacana Meat Market on Saturday, March 28th.
-We’ll be set up outside at La Michoacana Meat Market, at 100 Crossroads Blvd, San Antonio, TX 78210, so look for the La Michoacana storefront and follow the crowd of Fiesta fanatics, cascarones, and medal collectors heading that way!
+Get ready, San Antonio—KSAT and Kiolbassa Smoked Meats are celebrating Fiesta in style with a special Texas Eats Fiesta Medal giveaway at Kiolbassa Smoked Meats on Monday, March 30th.
+We’ll be set up outside at Kiolbassa Smoked Meats, at 1325 S Brazos St., San Antonio, TX 78207, so look for the Kiolbassa Smoked Meats storefront and follow the crowd of Fiesta fanatics, cascarones, and medal collectors heading that way!

 🎁 Medal giveaway starts: 11:00 a.m.